Denikozub/Geomarketing/README.md

 ## Geospatial models

 There are machine learning models that do not require any spatial feature engineering at all.
-They understand spatial relationships along with attributive information and can be a pipeline for quick metrics estimation, a good start for hypothesis testing or initial data overview:
+They understand spatial relationships along with attributive information and can be a pipeline for quick metrics estimation, a good start for hypothesis testing or initial data overview.
+Since most models are linear, it is worth using feature transformations (log, power).

 * [Geographically weighted regression (GWR)](https://mgwr.readthedocs.io/en/latest/generated/mgwr.gwr.GWR.html#mgwr.gwr.GWR)
 * [Multiscale GWR (MGWR)](https://mgwr.readthedocs.io/en/latest/generated/mgwr.gwr.MGWR.html#mgwr.gwr.MGWR)